Marginal dip in pollution levels in Delhi, AQI in 'very poor' category

-New Delhi: Pollution levels in Delhi marginally dipped Tuesday morning and were recorded in the 'very poor' category after five consecutive days of severe air quality.
+New Delhi: Pollution levels in Delhi marginally dipped Tuesday morning and were recorded in the 'very poor' category after five consecutive days of 'severe' air quality, according to monitoring agencies.

-The national capital's Air Quality Index (AQI) stood at 394, a marginal improvement from 421 recorded at 4 pm on Monday.
+As per data from the Central Pollution Control Board (CPCB), Delhi's 24-hour average Air Quality Index (AQI) stood at 395 on Tuesday, bringing a marginal improvement from the 421 recorded on Monday.

+Several cities in neighbouring Haryana, Rajasthan, and Uttar Pradesh have also reported hazardous quality air.

 Despite a marginal dip, the concentration of PM2.5 – fine particulate matter capable of penetrating deep into the respiratory system and triggering health problems – exceeded the government-prescribed safe limit of 60 micrograms per cubic metre by seven to eight times in the capital.